Summary

 Notable Quotes

-"Information architecture is the art and science of organizing information."
+"Information architecture is the art and science of organizing and structuring information to make it usable, accessible, and meaningful."

 More Videos